padraigfl/github-md-display-for-tablets/readme.md

 - No sideways scrolling required at any reasonable zoom level
 - Replace fixed pixel values with something more flexible
 - Multiple branches to suit various screen widths and resolutions
+- More clearly specify the code that is being overwritten

 _This was designed for a Nook HD+ (9 inches, 1920x1280) to be able to read some eBooks stored on Github in markdown, so choices are mostly being made to fit that consideration_